9 Ways To Reduce Air Pollution Inside Your Home

 This has been a glorious summer for New Zealand — hot, sunny, with a few well-timed rainy days to keep everything growing.
 The balmy weather has produced a boom in seasonal flowers, with one of the most spectacular blooms in many years.
 This has been great for bees, but less so for sufferers of seasonal favourites like hay fever and asthma.

-“Hay fever is a common allergy in New Zealand, with approximately 20 per cent of Kiwis affected, and it lasts about 34 weeks, so it probably feels never-ending to sufferers,” says Letitia Dwyer, who is the NZ Asthma & Respiratory Foundation’s chief executive, the organisation that manages the Sensitive Choice programme in New Zealand.
+“Hay fever is a common allergy in New Zealand, with approximately 20 per cent of Kiwis affected, and it lasts about 34 weeks, so it probably feels never-ending to sufferers,” says Letitia Harding, who is the NZ Asthma & Respiratory Foundation’s chief executive.

 Many people think asthma and allergies are triggered by air outside the home — according to a recent survey by vacuum, fan and Hepa-filter manufacturer Dyson, only 36 per cent of people are aware that pollen can affect them inside their home.